MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-003.1-Tax-Configuration.md

    - **Attribute Mapping**:

-     This will be defined to map the required attributes with their source.
+     This is defined to map the required attributes with their source of value.
-     Example : In case GST to be calculated on Sales Line, HSN Code will flow from G/L Account table in case type on General Journal Line is G/L Account.
+     Example : In case, GST is to be calculated on Sales Line and value of field ‘Type’ on General Journal Line is ‘G/L Account’ then, HSN Code will flow from G/L Account table.

    - **Rate Parameter Mapping**:

-     Rate parameter need to be mapped with their source, but this mapping will be done only for column types ‘Range’ and ‘Value’.
+     Rate parameter needs to be mapped with their source, but this mapping will be done only for column types ‘Range’ and ‘Value’.
 If an applicable tax rate is found, then system will return ‘component percent’ defined for that tax rate.
 Example:

       |Type  |Description  |
       |---------|---------|